Comparative Health Systems- Universal Health Care

 - Demonstration of the ability to compare the health care systems of the U.S. and Costa Rica including recommendations for improving health outcomes by applying the knowledge and understandings gained during the course.

-Please refer to the 2019 Course Syllabus for additional course information.
+Please refer to the Course Syllabus (Draft) for additional course information.

-Module 4 (December 28-29, 2017): Challenges Facing the U.S. and Costa Rican Health Care Systems (and Health Care Systems around the World)
+Module 4 (December 28-29, 2019): Challenges Facing the U.S. & Costa Rican Health Care Systems (and Health Care Systems around the World)

 General Education Information for UAlbany Students